 The initial expression of interest form includes an option to participate in a brief interview for those who decline to participate in TRIUMPH.
+Patients who decline participation at the CRN phone call, or when reminded for the return of their baseline questionnaire and consent form, may also be asked if they wish to take part in an interview.
 Patients who indicate they would like to be interviewed will be contacted by telephone or email to arrange a convenient time and verbal consent will be taken at the time of the interview.